 - 1. Accumulated Contributions.
 The term "accumulated contributions" as used in this Chapter means the amount of "accumulated contributions" calculated pursuant to the provisions of the applicable Retirement System plan, as of the effective date of the recipient's entitlement to Retirement System disability retirement benefits. - 2.
 Actuarial Equivalent of Accumulated Contributions.
 "Actuarial Equivalent of Accumulated Contributions" as used in this Chapter means the recipient's accumulated contributions at the time of his or her disability retirement divided by the "annuity factor for recipient's age at retirement" as calculated pursuant to Section 5.2, and then converted to a monthly amount by dividing by twelve. - 3.
 Actuarial Equivalent of the Lump-Sum Settlement.
 "Actuarial Equivalent of the Lump Sum Settlement" as used in this Chapter means the amount of the "lump-sum settlement" divided by the "annuity factor for recipient's age at effective date of lump-sum settlement" calculated pursuant to Section 5.3, and then converted to a monthly amount by dividing by twelve. - 4.
-Average Adjusted Final Compensation.
-"Average Adjusted Final Compensation" as used in this Chapter means the amount of "average final compensation" has the same meaning as provided by ealeulated pursuant to the provisions of the applicable Retirement System plan under section 17806(1) or section 18530(1), as of the effective date of the recipient's entitlement to Retirement System disability retirement benefits. - 5.
+Average Final Compensation.
+"Average Final Compensation" as used in this Chapter means the amount of "average final compensation" calculated pursuant to the provisions of the applicable Retirement System plan, as of the effective date of the recipient's entitlement to Retirement System disability retirement benefits. - 5.
 Initial Disability Retirement Benefit.
 "Initial disability retirement benefit" as used in this Chapter means the monthly disability retirement benefit, not reduced because of disability benefits received under other laws, payable to the recipient as of the effective date of his or her entitlement to Retirement System plan disability retirement benefits, calculated pursuant to the applicable Retirement System plan provisions. - 6.
 Lump-Sum Balance.
 "Lump-Sum Balance" as used in this Chapter in a given month means the sum of the lump-sum settlement and interest for that month and all prior months subject to reduction pursuant to this Chapter less the reduction amount determined pursuant to Section 4.1 for that month and all prior months subject to reduction pursuant to this Chapter.